Judy Goldsmith: Early childhood and education

 Judith Ann Becker was born in November 26, 1938, in Manitowoc, Wisconsin.
 Her father did not provide for the family and leaving her mother and five siblings to take care of themselves.
 After her parents divorced, her mother worked in a factory for twenty-five years to support the family, while only having an 8th grade education.
-The Becker's grew up very poor and for a time lived in a re-converted chicken coop with no running water and an old wooden stove.
+The Beckers grew up very poor and for a time lived in a re-converted chicken coop with no running water and an old wooden stove.
 After completing high school in 1957, Becker received a scholarship that provided the funds to attend the University of Wisconsin–Stevens Point.
 Becker was originally a music major singing and playing the piano, however she was passionate about literature and language so she graduated with a bachelor's degree in English.
 As a student at the University of Wisconsin-Stevens Point, Judy Becker met and married Dick Goldsmith and later had a daughter named Rachel.
 Judy Goldsmith also received a master's degree from the State University of New York at Buffalo.